 - Two less fish in the sea.

 - Blow bubbles of good wishes for the new Mr & Mrs.

-- We are all a little weird, and life’s a little weird, and when we find someone whose weirdness is compatible with outs, we join up with them and fall in mutual weirdness and call it love – Dr Seuss.
+- We are all a little weird, and life’s a little weird, and when we find someone whose weirdness is compatible with ours, we join up with them and fall in mutual weirdness and call it love – Dr Seuss.

 Ways of Using Wedding Signs on Your Special Day

 Wedding signs can play many roles.
-Obviously they can direct your guests which way to go using arrows.
+Obviously, they can direct your guests which way to go using arrows.
 They can inform guests about the seating plan.
 They can give instructions about what not to do.

 Wedding signs are also a great way to help continue your theme at different locations.
-Use the same font, same colours and same type of sign for continuity.
+Use the same font, same colours and the same type of sign for continuity.

 You may want to use a wedding sign to: